Matthew Davies (footballer): Australia U19

 Davies was selected for the U19 Young Socceroos squad to represent Australia at the COTIF Tournament in L'Alcúdia, Spain from 12 to 21 August in 2013.

 Malaysia

 Under-23

 An Australian by birth, he chose to represent Malaysia at the national level.
 He was eligible by virtue of his mother who was born in the Malaysian state of Sabah.
 He made his international debut for Malaysia's under-23 team at the 2015 Southeast Asian Games playing 4 out of 5 Group games.
 Malaysia finished third in their group and were unsuccessful in qualifying for the semifinal.

 Senior

 Davies is a regular for the national team, consistently being called up since his citizenship.
 He has only missed call ups due to injury.
-He debuted for the Malaysian national team on the 8th of September in a World Cup Qualifying game against Saudi Arabia in a 1–2 loss.
+He debuted for the Malaysian national team on 8 September 2015 during the 2018 FIFA World Cup qualifying game against Saudi Arabia in a 1–2 loss.
 He's since made numerous appearances for the Malaysian national team including representing Malaysia at the 2016 AFF Championship.
+Davies was the team captain for the nation's 2023 AFC Asian Cup campaign in Qatar.